OpenGamma/OG-Maths/INSTALL.md

 Note: To get a JAR like the one we distribute you'll need to build on all of Linux, OSX and Windows and then combine the jars produced into a single JAR.
-If you just want a JAR for a single platform, this step can be omitted.
+If you just want a JAR for a single platform, then combining the JARs can be omitted.

 ### Requirements ####